plx0113/DSPDNA-M/README.md

+It was all a dream - Notorious BIG

 DSPDNA-M

 DSPDNA-M (Digital Signal Processing + Musical DNA) is a research and product framework that decodes the full genetic structure of a finished track.